hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

 ---
 description: |
-    shell-local will run a shell script of your choosing on the machine where Packer is being run - in other words, it shell-local will run the shell script on your build server, or your desktop, etc., rather than the remote/guest machine being provisioned by Packer.
+    shell-local will run a shell script of your choosing on the machine where Packer is being run - in other words, shell-local will run the shell script on your build server, or your desktop, etc., rather than the remote/guest machine being provisioned by Packer.
 layout: docs